 All of these years as a salaried translator and manager were accompanied by self-employed work – ten years of them as part of a limited partnership together with four former fellow students from university, and then in other forms of cooperation, particularly within the scope of best practice translations e.
 U. since 2009.

-I carry out my work with great joy and energy in my office in the Floridsdorf district of Vienna, at the University of Vienna, in the court office in the centre of Vienna, and at various courts in Vienna and Lower Austria:
+I carry out my work with great joy and energy in my office in the Ottakring district of Vienna, at the University of Vienna and at various courts in Vienna and Lower Austria:

-- Manager, translator and court interpreter of best practice translations e.
+- Since 2009: Manager, translator and court interpreter of best practice translations e.
 U.

 Long-term cooperation with a small circle of highly-qualified colleagues

-- Lecturer on the Master’s programme in English (legal translation, business translation) at the Centre for Translation Studies of the University of Vienna
+- Since 2014: Lecturer on the Master’s programme in English (legal translation, business translation) at the Centre for Translation Studies of the University of Vienna

-- Lecturer at the Postgraduate Center (university course in Translation for Courts and Authorities) of the University of Vienna
+- Since 2016: Lecturer at the Postgraduate Center (university course in Translation for Courts and Authorities) of the University of Vienna

 And what else? – Varied forms of engagement in a professional context